Florian Thauvin: Bastia

 On 19 July 2011, Thauvin departed the club and signed his first professional contract with Corsican side Bastia.
 On 28 October 2012, he scored his first goal for Bastia in a 3–1 victory over Bordeaux.
 He helped Bastia to Ligue 2 title triumph in 2012.

 On 29 January 2013, Thauvin signed a four-and-a-half-year deal with Ligue 1 club Lille for a reported fee of €3.5 million.
 As part of the deal, he was immediately sent back to Bastia on a six-month loan deal, keeping him at the top-flight Corsican club until the end of the 2012–13 season.
 Following his impressive displays that season, Thauvin was named the Ligue 1 Young Player of the Year.

 Marseille

-On 3 September 2013, after weeks of drawn-out negotiations and without making single appearance for Lille, Thauvin signed a five-year deal with Olympique de Marseille.
+On 3 September 2013, after weeks of drawn-out negotiations and without making single appearance for Lille, Thauvin signed a five-year deal with Marseille.
 The 20-year-old had been absent from training due to disputes over an improved contract, and forced a move to the Stade Velodrome, eventually signing for €15 million including bonuses.

 On 4 January 2015, Thauvin was the only Marseille player to miss in the penalty shootout as they were eliminated from the Coupe de France last 64 by fourth-tier former club Grenoble.
 Thauvin made 81 appearances over two seasons, scoring 15 goals.